Formal concerts – Black Dress

 - Typically Black Dress with festive adornments such as a Santa hat or reindeer antlers.

 - Check with Section Leader for guidance

 Yes, with the exception of a small break after our last Christmas concert until after the first week or so after New Year’s.

-The Callanwolde Concert Band is for the musically experienced adult with fairly extensive instrumental training.
-We do understand that for some people it has been a while, with time out for education, professions, children, you name it.
+We accept musically experienced adults with fairly extensive instrumental training.
+We do understand for some people it has been a while since they may have actively played an instrument, owing to “life events” including educational pursuits, career professions, family, etc..
 Most of our members played in both high school and college bands.
-Many received individual instruction on their respective instruments and a majority at least considered a career in music, either in performance or education.
-Most have entered careers in other fields and now consider music to be a serious hobby.
-In general terms, if you played in a good high school or college band, you will have no problem playing with us.
+Many received individual instruction on their respective instrument, and a majority at least considered a career in music, either in performance or education.
+Most pursued careers in other fields and now consider music to be a serious hobby.
+In general terms, if you played in a good high school or college band, you should have no problem playing with us.

-The band members agree that one of the worst things about being away from music is missing the company of fellow musicians.
-With this in mind the Callanwolde Concert Band exists to continue the musical performance opportunities that we enjoyed in school as well as the fun and camaraderie that we all loved so much.
+Band members agree that one of the worst things about being away from music is missing the company of fellow musicians.
+With this in mind the Callanwolde Concert Band exists to continue the musical performance opportunities we enjoyed in school as well as the fun and camaraderie that we all loved so much.